jennguyen1/nhuyhoa/_posts/2015-11-24-Nonlinear-Regression.md

 # Local Regression
 Local regression, otherwise known as loess, is a non-parametric techniquethat combines multiple regression and k-nearest neighbors.

-The idea is compute compute a fit at target point $$x_0$$ using only the nearby training observations.
+The idea is generate a linear model at target point $$x_0$$ using only the nearby training observations.

 **Algorithm:**